The Hochschild homology and cohomology of A(1): Construction of May-type spectral sequences for Hochschild homology.

 where $\tau$ is the cyclic permutation toward the left, i.e.,

-The codegeneracy maps are constructed from the counit (augmentation) map on $A$ in the usual way.
+The codegeneracy maps are constructed from the counit (augmentation) map on $C$ in the usual way.

-By the {\em cyclic cobar complex of $A$,} denoted $coCH^{\bullet}(A,A)$, we mean the alternating sign cochain complex of the cyclic cobar construction on $A$.
-We write $coHH^*(A,A)$ for its cohomology, which we call {\em dual Hochschild cohomology.} \end{definition} \begin{remark} Clearly, if $B$ is a finite-dimensional co-commutative Hopf algebra over a field $k$, and if $A$ is the $k$-linear dual of $B$, then the cyclic cobar complex on $A$ is isomorphic to the $k$-linear dual of the cyclic bar complex on $A$, and the cyclic cobar complex then inherits a product from the coproduct on the cyclic bar complex of $B$.
+By the {\em Cartier cochain complex of $C$,} denoted $CartC^{\bullet}(C,C)$, we mean the alternating sum cochain complex of the Cartier cobar construction on $C$.
+We will write $CartH^*(C,C)$ for its cohomology, which we call {\em Cartier cohomology.} \end{definition} \begin{remark} Clearly, if $A$ is a finite-dimensional co-commutative Hopf algebra over a field $k$, and if $C$ is the $k$-linear dual of $A$, then the Cartier cochain complex on $C$ is isomorphic to the $k$-linear dual of the Hochschild chain complex on $A$, and the Cartier cochain complex then inherits a product from the coproduct on the Hochschild chain complex of $A$.

-It is worthwhile to be very explicit about the coproduct on the cyclic bar complex of a co-commutative Hopf algebra, since this point is not as well documented in the literature as it could be (although it does appear in some places, for example, in~\cite{abbaspourpreprint}).
+It is worthwhile to be very explicit about the coproduct on the Hochschild chain complex of a co-commutative Hopf algebra, since this point is not as well documented in the literature as it could be (although it does appear in some places, for example, in \cite{MR3519050}).
 A Hochschild $n$-chain is an element of $A\otimes_k A\otimes_k \dots \otimes_k A$, with $n+1$ tensor factors of $A$; because the tensor factor on the far left plays a special role, we will adopt the common notation $a_0\left[ a_1 \otimes \dots \otimes a_n\right]$ instead of $a_0\otimes a_1\otimes \dots\otimes a_n$ for a (term in a) Hochschild $n$-chain.